lyndon025/playtested/src/content/article/2023-01-20-a-slice-of-life-murder-mystery-jrpg--persona-4-golden---review.md

 ---
-title: "A slice-of-life murder mystery JRPG | Persona 4 Golden - Review"
+author: lyndonguitar
+category: Review
-description: "Originally released for the PS2 very late in its lifecycle, Persona 4 has since been re-released for the PS Vita years later and more recently on PC a few years ago.
-Now, Persona 4 Golden is finally widely accessible, having just been released for the PS4, Xbox, and Nintendo Switch yesterday."
+description: Originally released for the PS2 very late in its lifecycle, Persona 4 has since been re-released for the PS Vita years later and more recently on PC a few years ago.
+Now, Persona 4 Golden is finally widely accessible, having just been released for the PS4, Xbox, and Nintendo Switch yesterday.
+featured: true
 pubDate: 2023-01-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "persona-4-golden"]
+tags:
-featured: true
+- taptap
+- persona-4-golden
-thumb: "/images/reviews/2023-01-20-a-slice-of-life-murder-mystery-jrpg--persona-4-golden---review-0.avif"
+thumb: /images/reviews/2023-01-20-a-slice-of-life-murder-mystery-jrpg--persona-4-golden---review-0.avif
+title: A slice-of-life murder mystery JRPG | Persona 4 Golden - Review
 ---

 <div class="gallery">